jiahaoliu1891/Language-and-The-World/README.md

 >"things not strings".

 Generally speaking, learning a language is equivalent to developing a understanding of the world. **Grounding** symbols into real world objects is a prerequisite for natural language understanding, which is a step towards human-level intelligence or say AGI.
+Therefore I put some resources related to natural language grounding and understanding in this repo for your reference.

 *Key words*: Symbolic Grounding,  World Model,  Natural Language Grounding, Embodied Learning, Cognitive Linguistic